owncloud-archive/documentation/admin_manual/installation/deployment_recommendations.rst

 Cons:

-* Fewer high availability options.
+* No high availability options.
-* The amount of data in ownCloud tends to continually grow.
-Eventually a single machine will not scale; I/O performance decreases and becomes a bottleneck with multiple up- and downloads, even with solid-state drives.
+* The amount of data in ownCloud tends to grow continually.
+Eventually, a single machine will not scale; I/O performance decreases and becomes a bottleneck with multiple up- and downloads, even with solid-state drives.